rishvanth-kp/its_a_scam/doc/content/10x_atac_seq.md

 format (or the peaks can be easily converted to a bed format).

 ### Cell-peak count matrix generation
-We can finally generate the cell-peak matrix using
+We can finally generate the cell-peak matrix using:

 ```
 bc_count_matrix -a sample_bc_filtered.bam -b sample_bc_counts.txt -r